Stratosphere-Studios/Stratosphere-Liveries/readme.md

 Liveries for the Stratosphere Studios B777-300ER for X-Plane

+## Contributing:

+If you want to add a livery to this repository, just make a pull request or send us a message on [Discord](ttps://discord.com/invite/eU2vWCtmFX).
+Please check the #livery-requests channel on Discoed for ideas on which liveries to make.
+Thank you!

 ## Credits:

 [SGFlightSimmerYT](https://github.com/SGFlightSimmerYT): Air Canada C-FKAU, British Airways G-STBA, China Eastern B-2001, Qatar (Oneworld) A7-BAB, Singapore Airlines 9V-SWW, Swiss Int'l Airlines HB-JNG, Turkish Airlines TC-LJI